FAQs Regarding SUSE's Support Offerings and Policies

 SUSE sells its products and services bundled as subscriptions to ensure you get what matters most: product upgrades, updates, fixes and technical support.
 With two levels to choose from (Standard and Priority), you can select the level of service you need for your environment.
 Learn More

-Do I have to use a service request if I just have a quick question, or if it only takes a few minutes to get a resolution?
+Do I have to use an incident if I just have a quick question, or if it only takes a few minutes to get a resolution?

-SUSE technical support is billed on a per Service Request basis rather than time and materials, and the price is based on the cost of the average support call.
-Some calls may be resolved very quickly but will be considered a Service Request.
-You may also count on SUSE technical support to handle complicated issues that may take considerable time and effort from multiple SUSE resources, and these very complex issues will also be considered a Service Request.
+SUSE technical support is billed on a per incident basis rather than time and materials, and the price is based on the cost of the average support call.
+Some calls may be resolved very quickly but will be considered an incident.
+You may also count on SUSE technical support to handle complicated issues that may take considerable time and effort from multiple SUSE resources, and these very complex issues will also be considered an incident.

-For quick questions, we recommend that you visit the SUSE Support Website for a variety of online options, as well as powerful support tools such as our Technical Subscriptions.
-The Support Website site is a very good resource and we have made it easy to find answers to simple questions.
+For quick questions, we recommend that you visit the SUSE Support Website for a variety of online options, as well as powerful support tools.
+The Support Website is a very good resource and we have made it easy to find answers to simple questions.
 If you cannot find the answer you need in the knowledgebase, you may post your question out on our Support Forums.
 Typically you receive an answer within 24 hours.

-Do I have to use a service request to get a file referenced in a Technical Information Document (TID) that is not available in your knowledgebase?
+Do I have to use an incident to get a file referenced in a Technical Information Document (TID) that is not available in your knowledgebase?

 No. All released files are posted on the Downloads site for entitled customer and partner access.
 However, there is occasion when a TID mentions a file that is not posted on the web.
 Typically these files have not completed the required testing period.
 You can acquire such files by contacting a SUSE support engineer.
-Please keep in mind that when you call, the SUSE Customer Service Representative you speak with will still open a service request before connecting you with a support engineer.
-If all you do is acquire the file, the support engineer will close the call and you will not be charged for a Service Request.
-However, if you use this opportunity to ask the support engineer any other questions, it will be considered a service request.
+Please keep in mind that when you call, the SUSE Customer Service Representative you speak with will still open an incident before connecting you with a support engineer.
+If all you do is acquire the file, the support engineer will close the call and you will not be charged for an incident.
+However, if you use this opportunity to ask the support engineer any other questions, it will be considered an incident.

-Does SUSE define different levels of severity for a service request, and does this influence my response time?
+Does SUSE define different levels of severity for an incident, and does this influence my response time?

 Yes.
-The severity of a Service Request is defined when created, and can be set by the customer creating the Service Request electronically, or by a Customer Service Representative over the telephone.
+The severity of an incident is defined when created, and can be set by the customer creating the incident electronically, or by a Customer Service Representative over the telephone.
 SUSE does prioritize response times by Severity and subscription level.

 |1 - Critical||The operation is in production and is mission critical to the business.
 The product is inoperable and the situation is resulting in a total disruption of work.
 There is no workaround available.||2 Hours||1 Hour|